A Guide to the NYC Landmarks Where "Only Murders in the Building" Was Filmed

-New York City living can be luxurious, and Hulu's new murder-mystery comedy series Only Murders in the Building is no exception to this rule.
-Starring Steve Martin, Selena Gomez, and Martin Short, the show takes place at the fictional Arconia luxury condominium, situated in NYC's elite neighborhood, the Upper West Side.
-The 10-episode series follows residents-turned-true-crime-podcasters Mabel (Gomez), Charles (Martin), and Oliver (Short), who take it upon themselves to track down a killer who murdered their neighbor, Tim Kono.
+New York City living can be luxurious for some, and Hulu's murder-mystery comedy series "Only Murders in the Building" is no exception to this rule.
+Starring Steve Martin, Selena Gomez, and Martin Short, the show takes place at the fictional Arconia luxury condominium, situated in NYC's elite Upper West Side neighborhood.
+The series follows residents-turned-true-crime-podcasters Mabel (Gomez), Charles (Martin), and Oliver (Short), who — in the first season — take it upon themselves to track down a killer who murdered their neighbor, Tim Kono.
 In the second season, they're forced to use their sleuthing skills to protect their own innocence after they're accused of killing another Arconia resident.

-While Only Murders in the Building was indeed filmed in the Upper West Side and surrounding NYC landmarks like Central Park, scenes taking place inside Arconia were not.
-Rather, a nearby studio set was designed to look like the interior of an aristocratic apartment, which is where a majority of filming took place.
-Meanwhile, for the scenes set on the outskirts of Arconia, production used the exterior, courtyards, and entry gates of the high society Belnord building.
+While all three seasons of "Only Murders in the Building" have been filmed on the Upper West Side and near surrounding NYC landmarks like Central Park and Coney Island, scenes taking place inside the Arconia are not.
+Rather, the show uses a nearby studio set designed to look like the interiors of well-appointed apartments, which is where a majority of filming takes place.
+Meanwhile, for the scenes set on the outskirts of the Arconia, production uses the exterior, courtyards, and entry gates of the real-life Belnord building.